lyonva/SimplyClip/README.md

 ## Improvements of this version compared to the previous one

-### Adding new features
+###  Added features

--   Adding a search bar for the list of copied items
+-   search bar for the list of copied items
--   Adding a button to clear all of the copied items list
+-   button to clear all of the copied items list
--   Adding Dark mode
+-   dark mode
--   Adding a save button to export the list into CSV file
+-   save button to export the list into CSV file
--   Adding a button to disable the extension
+-   button to disable the extension temporarily
--   Clipping an Image
+-   clipping an Image

 ### Fixing issues that were in the previous version:
--   Recognizing Hyperlink copying
+-   recognizing Hyperlink copying
--   Fixing multiple bugs
+-   fixing multiple bugs
--   There was basically no documentation in the code at all, now all of the code is documented.
+-   there was basically no documentation in the code at all, now all of the code is documented.

 ## Contributors